TGL

 Full team

 Tone matters: The launch announcement should feel like "this is how we work now" — not "here are some suggestions."
-Framing it as already in motion (channels live, decision log started) makes it real, not aspirational.
+Framing it as already in motion makes it real, not aspirational.

 5